Solved: USB Keyboard not working on Mac or MacBook?

 • Navigate to Software Update.

-Replace your current Keyboard
+Replace your current Keyboard.

-If the above methods do not help, it is time to replace your keyboard.
-Often the issue is not with your Mac but rather with your keyboard.
-You can plug a different keyboard into the USB keyboard of your Mac.
-If your keyboard breaks, then you can use another extensible keyboard.
 You can even upgrade it with a Wireless or Bluetooth keyboard if required.
-If you use an extensible keyboard with MacBook Air or MacBook Pro, then their inbuilt keyboard designs often do not work.
-Rather than struggling with your extensible USB keyboard, you can claim the warranty if required or contact Apple Help Centre.
+If you use an extensible keyboard with MacBook Air or MacBook Pro, their inbuilt keyboard designs often do not work.
+Rather than struggling with your extensible USB keyboard, you can claim the warranty if required or contact the Apple Help Centre.

 FAQs

-How do I get my MacBook or Mac to recognize my wireless keyboard?
+How do I get my MacBook or Mac to recognize my wireless Keyboard?

 Leave a Comment